WayScience/waysciencelab.com/_posts/2022-05-01-datastrategy.md

 #### Metadata

-Metadata for microscopy experiments have been discussed extenstively, and are exceptionally important for data reproducibility and re-use.
+Metadata for microscopy experiments have been discussed extensively, and are exceptionally important for data reproducibility and re-use.
 For example, an entire [Nature methods collection was recently devoted to microscopy metadata](https://www.nature.com/collections/djiciihhjh).
 Most image-related metadata are stored alongside each image in `.tiff` formats, and many publicly available resources contain detailed instructions on how to access metadata.
 This metadata must persist through the different data levels, and most often the metadata are small enough to store easily on github and local machines.